RaviTambade/TFLJAVA/notes/serialzation.md

-Here’s a **mentor-style storytelling explanation** for **implementing Serialization in Java**, designed to connect with learners through metaphor, imagination, and code clarity.

----

-👨‍🏫 **Mentor Storytelling: "The Time Traveler’s Backpack – Understanding Serialization in Java"** *Topic: Java Serialization (with hands-on implementation)*
+👨‍🏫 "The Time Traveler’s Backpack – Understanding Serialization in Java" *Topic: Java Serialization (with hands-on implementation)*

----

 > *"A good developer doesn't just write code — they leave behind footprints the machine can retrace."*
 > — Mentor Ravi

----

 🧒 **Scene 1: A Time Traveler’s Problem**